giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

       log-format-upstream: "MY EDITED LOG FORMAT - $status $body_bytes_sent $http_referer"
 ```

-Any defaults that we override are visible in the following `values.yaml` file, under the `configmap` key: https://github.com/giantswarm/nginx-ingress-controller-app/blob/v1.6.10/helm/nginx-ingress-controller-app/values.yaml
+Any defaults that we override are visible in the following `values.yaml` file, under the `configmap` key.
+[Check this values.yaml file in v1.6.10](https://github.com/giantswarm/nginx-ingress-controller-app/blob/v1.6.10/helm/nginx-ingress-controller-app/values.yaml) as an example.

 Do make sure you look at the right tag of that repository, when reading this file check that the tag
 corresponds to the version of the nginx-ingress-controller-app running on your cluster.

 #### 9.0.0 and below